abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

     writable: true
 ```

-Or, if your skills directory is inside `Projects`, link it to the right place inside the VM:
+Or, if it already lives inside `Projects`, symlink it into place once you have a shell in the VM (see below):

 ```bash
 ln -s /path/to/Projects/agents/skills ~/.claude/skills